HCL Commerce production environment overview

 - Store server Docker image

-images.
-By default when you deploy the container,
+application server.
+By default when you deploy the container, the container is called

 crs-app